ziyoung/better-wilcom-docs/wilcom-docs/Setup/machines/End-of-design_functions.md

 ## To set end-of-design functions...

-1Open a design.
+1. Open a design.

-2Access the Machine Format Settings > Standard dialog.
+2. Access the Machine Format Settings > Standard dialog.
 Only fields relevant to the selected machine format will appear.

 ![machines00015.png](assets/machines00015.png)

-3In the End of Design panel, select the appropriate option for your machine:
+3. In the End of Design panel, select the appropriate option for your machine:

 | Option        | Function                                                                                   |
 | ------------- | ------------------------------------------------------------------------------------------ |
 | End of design | Some machines require an explicit End of Design function code – e.g. some Tajima machines. |
 | Stop          | Some machines require a Stop code instead – e.g. Happy machines.                           |

-4Click Save then Close.
+4. Click Save then Close.

 ## Related topics...